 Read More From Bellatory

 Step Two: Foundation

 Depending on the severity of your blemishes, it isn't always necessary to use a foundation.
-If you only have one or two blemishes, you may not need foundation unless your skin tone is uneven (redness, pigmentation, etc.) and you wish to correct that.
+If you only have one or two, you may not need foundation unless your skin tone is uneven (redness, pigmentation, etc.) and you wish to correct that.

 - Even out your skin tone, not mask your entire face.

-- Be properly formulated for your skin type- oily, normal, combination, etc.
+- Be formulated appropriately for your skin type; oily, normal, combination, etc.